transcom/mymove/README.md

 `Contractors`: The API "the Prime" will use to communicate with the system.
 When the Prime needs information about a move (e.g., when is it scheduled?) or needs to update information about a move (e.g., what was the total weight of items moved?), it will use the `Contractors` API.
 As of this writing, this API is described in `prime.yaml`, but expect that name to change.

 `Orders`: People moving receive orders to move, which include information about the destination as well as authorizations for various kinds of storage, conveyance, per diem allowances, and many more details.
-Currently that's all transmitted via the Orders API in a PDF and has to be entered manually.
-Eventually the Orders API will allow all those details to be transmitted electronically.
+Currently Orders information is entered into the system manually by office personnel from a PDF.
+However, the Orders API is receiving that data directly from the services and eventually that data will be used as the source of truth.
+That process is called "Orders Ingestion".
+The process of getting that data into the system for use with moves is called "Orders Integration".

 `GEX`: Global Exchange.
 GEX enables the exchange of transaction data between the DoD and private entities.
 We use it during the invoicing phase of the move.